Discovering Camping in British Columbia in the Fall Season

 Our route also took us past numerous wineries…many, many wineries!
 The Kelowna area alone has five designated wine routes.
 Just follow the signs which are displayed along the road.
 Most signs give the name of the winery as well as how far it is off the road.
 Some places offer wine tours where you relax on a bus while going from one winery to another.
 No need to select a designated driver!

-Our favorite campground was Kekuli Bay Provincial Park south of Vernon.
+Our favourite campground was Kekuli Bay Provincial Park south of Vernon.
 Almost every campsite has an amazing view overlooking Kalamalka Lake.
 It’s worth getting up early to see the sunrises.
 The Okanagan Rail Trail is a designated bike and hike path that goes directly through the campground.
 We did a 20-mile ride that goes right next to the shore.
 Best of all, the trail is flat!

 We saw a small sign for the Nikkei Internment Memorial Centre near New Denver in the Kootenay Rockies and decided to stop.
 It is the only site in Canada dedicated to telling the story of the 22,000 people of Japanese descent that were interned in Canada.
 We toured the actual 14ft by 28ft “shacks” that housed two families with up to six children each.
 The centre also has displays of clothing, furniture, and a peace garden and communal bath house.
 A sobering yet very informative place to stop.